Key Market Insights

 The increasing demand for tools and platforms to address customers’ changing real estate preferences, as well as the growing need for better consumer handling and support, are driving the market growth.
-Property Managers and Real Estate Agents are focusing on leveraging the benefits of Property Management Software to grow their customer base by utilizing a unified technology platform.
+Property Managers and Real Estate Agents are focusing on leveraging the benefits of Property Management Software to grow their customer base by utilising a unified technology platform.

-The Real Estate Industry is undergoing a rapid transition, characterized by the evolving role of hotel and lodging brands and the emerging use of a platform approach to customer retention.
+The Real Estate Industry is undergoing a rapid transition, characterised by the evolving role of hotel and lodging brands and the emerging use of a platform approach to customer retention.
 As part of their business strategy, key players are heavily investing in research and development activities, which has elevated property management solutions even further.

 Impact of COVID-19